-Sheffield carers who are aged 18 or over, can access a carer’s needs assessment by contacting Sheffield Carers Centre.
+If you are aged 18 or over, and are caring for someone who lives in Sheffield, you can access a Carers Needs Assessment by contacting Sheffield Carers Centre.

-The assessment looks at how caring affects your life, physically, emotionally and practically, and at whether you are able or willing to continue caring.
-Before your assessment, you will be advised to think carefully about how your caring role affects you and what would help you manage better.
+The assessment looks at how caring affects your life, physically, emotionally and practically, and whether you are able or willing to continue caring.
+Before your assessment, you will be advised to think carefully about how your caring role affects you and what support you would find helpful.
 We will provide some information to support you in this process.

 The person carrying out the assessment will discuss with you any support you may receive already and consider with you how other approaches or activities might help you.
 They will also be able to advise, for example, about benefits you may be entitled to and will support you in accessing specialised help.

 If you are an adult providing unpaid care for an adult relative or friend, you are legally entitled to have a detailed assessment of your needs as a carer.
 Any carer, regardless of the amount or type of care they provide can ask for an assessment.
-This is completely separate from the support needs of the person who is cared for, whether or not their needs have been assessed, and whether or not they receive any formal support.
-If you share care with another person, each of you is entitled to an assessment.
+This is completely separate from the support needs of the person you care for, whether or not their needs have been assessed, and whether or not they receive any formal support.
+If someone else also provides care for the person you care for, each of you is entitled to an assessment.
 You do not have to live with the person you care for to be entitled to an assessment.

-Local authorities are responsible for ensuring carer’s assessments are carried out and that they are carried out as the law requires.
-(Care Act 2014).
-Sheffield City Council has outsourced responsibility for carrying this out on their behalf to the Carers Centre.
+Local authorities are responsible for ensuring carers assessments are carried out and that they are carried out as the law requires (Care Act 2014).
+Sheffield City Council has given the responsibility for carrying this out on their behalf to the Carers Centre.
 So you will speak to one of the Carer Advisors at the Carers Centre when you have your assessment.

-[The only exception to this is if the person you look after has a social care package arranged by one of the mental health teams within Sheffield Health and Social Care Trust.
+The only exception to this is if the person you look after has a social care package arranged by one of the Community Mental Health Teams within Sheffield Health and Social Care Trust.
 In these cases, it will be the Trust who is responsible for completing your assessment.
-However, all the other services provided by Sheffield Carers Centre will still be available to you as usual.]
+However, all the other services provided by Sheffield Carers Centre will still be available to you as usual.